 Lego is a great example of how a company can engage its fans on a wide scale by using open innovation.
 No matter the size of your organization, a great benefit of open innovation is taking the time to get in touch with your fans and your soulmates, new talents.
 Get to know what your community wants, and then give it to them.
 In the process, you will find that enthusiastic community members are willing to dedicate their time and ideas to helping you create something better.
 These relationships are key and will help your company build a strong community dedicated to your project.

 One of the main sources of employee dissatisfaction is a lack of feeling of ownership of the projects they work on.
 Sometimes, your team may have some great ideas but might not feel comfortable bringing them forward.
 By bringing an open innovation initiative to your workplace, your team can get involved in big-picture planning, and make it their project.
 When people feel more invested in the bigger goals of the organization, it makes them more excited to come to work in the morning and put their heart and their soul in it.

 By keeping your team and your community engaged and on the lookout for new ideas, you make sure that your organization stays helpful and relevant to your community.
 Using open innovation can help you find the niche that makes your organization uniquely valuable to the community.

 6. Costs reduction

 When you work with other companies, you split the costs.
-Moreover, you become more efficient because each company, each member works on what he is good at.
+Moreover, you become more efficient because in each company, each member works on what he is good at.